-“Listen to your customers and take their bad news as an opportunity to turn your failures into the concrete improvements they want,” he wrote.
-“You should examine customer complaints more often than company financials.”
+“Listen to your customers and take their bad news as an opportunity to turn your failures into the concrete improvements they want,” he wrote in his 1999 book, “Business @ the Speed of Thought.”
+“You should examine customer complaints more often than company financials,” he noted.

-“In the past year I have been struck again and again by how important measurement is to improving the human condition,” he wrote.
+“In the past year I have been struck again and again by how important measurement is to improving the human condition,” he said in an annual Bill and Melinda Gates Foundation letter in 2013.
 “You can achieve amazing progress if you set a clear goal and find a measure that will drive progress toward that goal.”

 Gates is now known as much for his philanthropy as for his business dealings.
 That’s quite a feat when you’re the co-founder of one of the most recognizable brands in the world.
 Last summer, Gates repeated his goal to give away virtually all of his wealth to the Bill & Melinda Gates Foundation.